This article will review the structure of a compound microscope and explain to you how each part works to give us the magnification images.

 - Total magnification power is calculated by multiplying the magnification of the eyepiece and objective lens.

 - The illuminator provides a source of light.
 The light is focused by the condenser and passing through the specimen placed on the stage.
-The light is then collected and formed an image by an objective lens.
+The light is then collected and formed into an image by an objective lens.
 We see the magnified images through the eyepiece.

 - A clear image needs perfect focusing by adjusting the coarse and fine focus knobs.